iluwatar/java-design-patterns/feature-toggle/README.md

 ---
+title: "Feature Toggle Pattern in Java: Managing Features in Production Seamlessly"
-title: Feature Toggle
+shortTitle: Feature Toggle
+description: "Learn how to implement the Feature Toggle design pattern in Java.
+This guide covers dynamic feature management, benefits, use cases, and practical examples to help you enhance your software development process."
 category: Behavioral
 language: en
 tag:
   - Decoupling
   - Extensibility
   - Feature management
   - Scalability
 ---

 ## Also known as